ridhwandll/ridhwandll.github.io/RidSite/content/posts/RRR.md

 I lov**ed** someone who didn't value my existance?
 I have no options.
 I offered frienship to her, she denied that too, I have no problem with that, I lost nothing, she lost someone which she regrets, I can bet on that.
 That's good.
 If she can't compromise her ego then dumping her ass is the only option.

 Listen well brothers, never run for girls, NEVER.
 90% of the girls are just after your looks and money, none sees the inner YOU.
 Build yourself first, then girls are an added bonus.
-I mean I got asked out by a girl out of nowhere, you have high chances.
+I mean I got asked out by a girl out of nowhere, you have high chances. **The right person will find you and reach you out, don't make it first move, I've got a good lesson**

 <br>